 Caregivers Have Many Personal Responsibilities

 The majority of all caregivers are currently employed full or part-time (52 percent).
-Of the 40 percent of caregivers who are not presently employed, most (65 percent) were never employed during their time as a caregiver.
+Of the 40 percent of caregivers who are not presently employed, most (65 percent) were never employed during their time as caregivers.

 For those who were employed, the study shows that caregiving hurt their careers.
 As a result of their caregiving duties, 76 percent of employed caregivers have made some type of adjustment to their employment, ranging from using vacation and sick days to quitting their jobs altogether.

-Twenty-six percent of employed caregivers have reduced their hours or job responsibilities.
+Twenty-six percent of employed caregivers have reduced their hours or job responsibilities due to their role as a caregiver.
+Some, however, had to leave their jobs, at least temporarily.
 Eighteen percent of employed caregivers have taken a leave of absence.
 Fourteen percent of employed caregivers have retired early or quit their job.

 For some, the caregiving experience created health issues for the caregiver.
 Approximately one in six caregivers (17 percent) indicate their general health has gotten worse/declined since becoming a caregiver.